Do you need help with anxiety? Anxiety is the most common mental health disorder in the United States, affecting over 40 million adults every year.

 Anxiety can make it difficult to fall and stay asleep, and lack of sleep can exacerbate symptoms of anxiety.

-This vicious cycle can be eliminated by practicing these three habits to get a good night’s sleep.
+This vicious cycle of anxiety keeping you awake at night and sleep deprivation increasing anxiety, can be eliminated by practicing these three habits to get a good night’s sleep.

 Practice partaking in activities before bed that soothe and comfort you.
 Read a few pages of a book, meditate, take a hot shower, or listen to calming music.
 Try to limit your time in front of electronic screens and guide your mind and body into a relaxed state.